WHY VISIT BHUTAN

-Best period to visit Bhutan is from August to November.
+The best period to visit Bhutan is from March to May and August to November.

-Following a list of typical festival and celebrations of Bhutan.
+Following a list of typical festivals and celebrations of Bhutan.

 - Thimphu Tshechu (September): The Thimphu Tshechu is one of the biggest festivals in Bhutan as thousands of people flock to the capital in their finest garments.
 This three-day festival is a welcomed reprieve from work.
 During the festival, people pack into the courtyard of the Tashichho dzong (fortress), a dancing stage is erected, and mask dances, often with a religious significance, are performed.

 - Paro Tshechu (March): The most popular spring festival, monks and laymen dress up in vibrant, brocade costumes.
 While wearing masks representing wrathful and peaceful deities, they re-enact the legends and history of Buddhism in Bhutan.
-The culminating moment of the festival is the viewing of the four storey high, 350 years old thangkha (Buddhist religious scroll), celebrating the deeds of Guru Rimpoche.
+The culminating moment of the festival is the viewing of the four-story-high, 350 years old thangkha (Buddhist religious scroll), celebrating the deeds of Guru Rimpoche.

 - Jambay Lhakhang Drup (October): Traditional and mask dances are performed to honor Guru Rimpoche and to celebrate the establishment of the Jambay Lhakhang Monastery.
 The fire ceremony, Mewang, is considered the highlight.
 During the fire ceremony, locals sprint underneath a large flaming gate made from dry grasses.
 The other notable event is the Tercham (Dance of Treasure), where masked dancers perform naked in the middle of the night.
 They believe this dance will bless infertile women so that they may bear children.

 - Punakha Drubchen (February): What makes Punakha Drubchen different is the dramatic recreation of a scene from the 17th century battle with the Tibetan army.
-The local militia men (pazaps), dressed in battle gear, reenact the encounter.
+The local militiamen (pazaps), dressed in battle gear, reenact the encounter.
 It’s to remember when the village districts in Bhutan came forward and managed to drive the Tibetan forces out of the country, bringing newfound internal peace and stability.
-The Punakha Tshechu is held immediately afterwards.
+The Punakha Tshechu is held immediately afterward.